Hint mode is switched on Switch off

 In grey market trading, where the trade itself is binding but unsettled until the official trading period, there is a risk of unscrupulous parties reneging on their trades.
 This risk deters certain institutional investors, including pension funds and mutual funds, from participating in grey market trading.

 Customers who take advantage of discounted prices on such products should be aware of potential future issues and ensure that the products meet local safety and certification standards.
 Post-sale service and support can also pose challenges, as authorized dealers may be reluctant to service goods purchased through the grey market.
+On occasion, consumers may unknowingly purchase a product from the grey market.

 Types Of Grey Markets